top of page

 2. No hierarchical flow (App → Complex → Work Center)

-4. Need to assign unit manually
+4. Need to assign the units manually

 5. Cannot assign one permission across all screens

-6. Need to close the popup for any re-edits in previous stages
+6. Need to close the pop-up for any re-edits in previous stages

-1. No search bar, it cuts the flow---------------------------------------Provided a search bar in Applications, Complexes and Workcenters for easy navigation.
+1. Provided a search bar in Applications, Complexes and Workcenters for easy navigation.

-4. Need to assign unit manually----------------------------------Created automate process once the user selects the role automatically, Applications, Complexes and Workcenters will be assigned based upon roles
+4. Created automate process once the user selects the role, automatically, Applications, Complexes and Workcenters will be assigned based upon roles

-List of user & enable/Disable user functionality
+4. List of user & enable/Disable user functionality

 04.jpg